josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-helpful">

-This small test demonstrates how Angular tests can verify a component's visual representation &mdash;something not possible with [component class tests](guide/testing-components-basics#component-class-testing)&mdash; at low cost and without resorting to much slower and more complicated end-to-end tests.
+This small test demonstrates how Angular tests can verify the visual representation of a component &mdash;something not possible with [component class tests](guide/testing-components-basics#component-class-testing)&mdash; at low cost and without resorting to much slower and more complicated end-to-end tests.

 </div>